 The land development process has become increasingly complex and time-consuming over the years as developers are asked to satisfy a growing list of public objectives.
 While “all land use is still local”, there are more regulatory agencies involved at all levels of government than ever before.

-The federal government is now heavily influencing local land development approvals through an expanding array of environmental regulations and a variety of new grant programs that encourage local governments to reform local land use plans and policies.
+The federal government is now heavily influencing local land development approvals through an expanding array of environmental regulations and new grant programs that encourage local governments to reform local land-use plans and policies.
 The building industry needs to get involved early in such reform efforts to ensure that its perspective and experience are represented and that proposed new policies are based in evidence, not just theory.

-NAHB has developed Land Use 101 to better equip members and HBAs to effectively engage in these efforts as the pace of development picks back up.
-This one-stop shop toolkit assembles the best available resources from NAHB that are most relevant to the issues currently in play.
+NAHB has developed Land Use 101 to better equip members and HBAs to effectively engage in these efforts as the pace of development picks back up with the best available resources from NAHB.
 It includes a series of MS PowerPoint presentations, with talking points in the notes page for each slide, which members and HBA staff can tailor for presentations in local and regional forums.
-We encourage users to add slides containing local examples and data wherever possible to make the connection to local issues and debates.
+When you download these slides, we encourage users to add slides containing local examples and data wherever possible to make the connection to local issues and debates.